 Every proposal must be treated on its merits.
 Planning applications must be determined in accordance with the statutory 'development plan' (i.e. adopted local plans) unless 'material considerations' indicate otherwise; the latter include draft plans, Government guidance, and the views of consultees, landowners, and the public.

-The Government has stated that a mineral planning authority should not consider the national demand for onshore hydrocarbon resources but only whether the use of land, and the impacts of the proposed development (including on health, the natural environment, and amenity), are acceptable or can be made acceptable (e.g. by attaching conditions to a permission to minimise or mitigate potential adverse impacts).
+The planning system controls development and the use of land in the public interest.
+Therefore, the focus must be on ensuring that the proposed development is appropriate for its location and that the impacts (including on health, the natural environment, and amenity) are acceptable or can be made acceptable (e.g. by attaching conditions to a permission to minimise or mitigate potential adverse impacts).